CHAPTER ONE

 “You’re welcome.”
 She swung the door open.
 “Good luck.”

 He nodded, took off down the jetway, and flew past the gate agents.
-He maneuvered his way around through the mass of humanity lined up and waiting to board their flight, ran past the multi-tiered fountain in the middle of the main terminal, and didn’t stop until he arrived at the rental car lot.
+He maneuvered his way through the mass of humanity lined up and waiting to board the next flight, ran past the multi-tiered fountain in the middle of the main terminal, and didn’t stop until he arrived at the rental car lot.

-Luna arranged to have his rental car waiting up front, so he wouldn’t have to waste time zigzagging the lot trying to find the right one.
+Luna had arranged to have his car waiting up front so he wouldn’t have to waste time zigzagging the lot trying to find the right one.
 The employee went through his spiel, handed Eddie the key fob, and told him to have a good day.

 He thanked him, tossed his duffle bag onto the back seat, and climbed in behind the wheel of the SUV.
 He fixed the mirrors, fired up the engine, and left the lot as quickly as possible.

-Memories of shuffling back and forth, making that long drive just to see Lucia at college, were bittersweet.
-They’d been so fuckin’ in love—
+Memories of shuttling back and forth, making that long drive just to see Lucia at college, were bittersweet.
+They’d been so fuckin’ in love until—

-Eddie tightened his grip on the steering wheel, pushed away the painful memory, and turned onto the highway ramp that would take him to his mom’s house.
+Eddie tightened his grip on the steering wheel, reminded himself why he was there, and shoved away the painful memory.
+A few minutes later, he turned onto the highway ramp that would take him to his mom’s house.

 Fifteen minutes later, he pulled up to the curb in front of her place and cut the engine.
-He checked up and down the street.
-In his rearview mirror, parked by the curb three houses down, he noticed a dark green, four-door pick-up with lights on the roof and a gold badge emblem on the door.
+He checked up and down the street before getting out of the car.
+In his rearview mirror, parked by the curb three houses down, he noticed a dark green, four-door pickup with lights on the roof and a gold badge emblem on the door.
 He reached to the back, yanked his duffle over the seat, and climbed out of the SUV.

-Eddie made eye contact the deputy who gave him a slight head nod letting him know he’d been anticipating his arrival.
+Eddie made eye contact with the deputy, who gave him a slight head nod, letting him know he’d been anticipating his arrival.

 He made his way up the paved walkway to ring the doorbell.
-He had a key, but since he’d never actually lived in this house, it felt weird just walking in like he did when he was a kid coming home from school or from playing outside.
+He had a key, but since he’d never actually lived in this house, it felt weird just walking in like he did at their old house when he was a kid coming home from school or from playing outside.

-The door swung open and his Mamita, stood there, arms wide, a big smile on her face.
+The door swung open, and Mamita stood there, arms wide, a big smile on her face.

 “Eduardo!”
 Blanca Calabretta stepped out and wrapped her arms around his body.
 “It is so good to have you home.”

 “Hi, Mamita.”
-He held her close and, since she was smaller than him, her face only came to the middle of his chest.
+He held her close and, since she was smaller than he, her face only came to the middle of his chest.
 “I got here as fast as I could.”

 “How is Violetta?”
 He held her at arm’s length and bent his legs to bring him to her eye level.
 “And be honest with me, Mamita.”